-Across the world millions of children live and work on the streets.
-Street Child World Cup is a global campaign for street children to receive the protection and opportunities that all children deserve.
-Through football, art and the only international street child conference our aim is to challenge the negative perceptions and treatment of street children.
-This is more than a game.
+Street Child World Cup provides a global platform for the voices of street children to be heard so that they receive the protection and opportunities that all children deserve.
+Through football, the arts and an international summit for street children’s rights we challenge the negative perceptions and treatment of street children.

 “I know from personal experience just what power football can have to inspire and change young people’s lives whatever their background or nationality.
 This is what the Street Child World Cup is all about and I give it my full support.”

 “It was possible to gather many nationalities, cultures, and form a nation: a nation of free man, with equal rights and opportunities, mutual respect, rightful duties.
 It was 10 days when the world, in that corner of Rio, was fair to socially excluded children; they could feel the beauty of being somebody in this world.”

 “When ever people come across me they laugh.
 It seems like my mouth is zipped because they talk for us.
 I wish they could give us a chance to talk for ourselves.”